crownstone/crownstone-lib-hue-behaviour/documentation/Light.md

   reachable: boolean
   }
   ```
-Depending the type of light, the fields can vary because a multiple color light has more options than a single color light.
+Depending on the type of light, the fields can vary because a multiple colour light has more options than a single colour light.

 ### Cleanup